Senate Search Guide: Creating the Search Plan

 Application requirements for senior searches

-To increase the number of viable candidates for senior searches, we recommend requesting the minimum number of documents needed for the intial round of review, for example, a CV, research statement, and a statement on contributions to diversity, equity, inclusion, and belonging.
+To increase the number of viable candidates for senior searches, we recommend requesting the minimum number of documents needed for the intial round of review, for example, a CV and research statement.
 Additional materials can be requested of candidates under serious consideration.

 References/Letters of recommendation